 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.

 The American Society of Health-System Pharmacists, Inc. represents that this information about bamlanivimab and etesevimab was formulated with a reasonable standard of care, and in conformity with professional standards in the field.
-Readers are cautioned that bamlanivimab and etesevimab are not an approved treatment for coronavirus disease 2019 (COVID-19) caused by SARS-CoV-2, but rather, are being investigated for and are currently available under, an FDA emergency use authorization (EUA) for the treatment of mild to moderate COVID-19 in certain outpatients.
+Readers are cautioned that bamlanivimab and etesevimab are not an approved treatment for coronavirus disease 2019 (COVID-19) caused by SARS-CoV-2, but rather, are being investigated for and are currently available under, an FDA emergency use authorization (EUA) for the treatment of mild to moderate COVID-19 or prevention of COVID-19 in certain outpatients and hospitalized children and infants less than 2 years of age.
 The American Society of Health-System Pharmacists, Inc. makes no representations or warranties, express or implied, including, but not limited to, any implied warranty of merchantability and/or fitness for a particular purpose, with respect to the information, and specifically disclaims all such warranties.
 Readers of the information about bamlanivimab and etesevimab are advised that ASHP is not responsible for the continued currency of the information, for any errors or omissions, and/or for any consequences arising from the use of this information.
 Readers are advised that decisions regarding drug therapy are complex medical decisions requiring the independent, informed decision of an appropriate health care professional, and the information contained in this information is provided for informational purposes only.
 The American Society of Health-System Pharmacists, Inc. does not endorse or recommend the use of any drug.
 This information about bamlanivimab and etesevimab are not to be considered individual patient advice.
 Because of the changing nature of drug information, you are advised to consult with your physician or pharmacist about specific clinical use of any and all medications.